iandreariley/pisa_visualization/README.md

 look at previous information once you've done some exploration of the data on your own.

+I think Daniel makes a good point in his email that a more intuitive scaling would be ideal for the wealth value.
+However, I found this wasn't as straightforward as I first thought it might be because the wealth index actually has a normal distribution which means that percentiles aren't distributed at regular intervals along the x-axis.
+I thought presenting two scales would be more confusing and cluttered than a single, linear scale.
+So I decided not to add it.

 #### Second Iteration: Udacity Review
 ###### Ironing out possible false trends in the data.
 The Udacity reviewer makes a good point that some of the wealth-bin averages are